Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.setup(password, salt)
 ```

 Setup an user for encryption.
-But provide your own salt. *This is not recommended*.
+But provide your own salt. *This is not recommended!*

 Argument | Type   | Description                           | Required
 ---------|--------|---------------------------------------|----------